 “When you are done with school, there are lots of reasons why student loan debt may seem unaffordable,” said Karen McCarthy, director of policy analysis for the National Association of Student Financial Aid Administrators.
 “Colleges are becoming more expensive than they used to be and students sometimes apply for new loans without thinking about it, and then when they graduate they have a giant stack of loans.”

-According to the Institute for College Access & Success (TICAS), seven in 10 seniors (69 percent) who graduated from public and nonprofit colleges in 2015 had student loan debt, with an average of $30,100 per borrower.
-Roughly one-fifth of graduates’ debt (19 percent) was in private loans, which are generally more costly and provide far fewer consumer protections and repayment options than federal student loans, TICAS reports.
-(2015 data are the most recent available, since most student loans have a six-month grace period before graduates must begin paying back what they owe.)1
+According to the Institute for College Access & Success (TICAS), six in 10 seniors (62 percent) who graduated from public and private nonprofit colleges in 2019 had student loan debt, with an average of $28,950 per borrower.
+An estimated 16 percent of student debt was comprised of private loans, which are generally more costly and provide far fewer consumer protections and repayment options than federal student loans, TICAS reports.1

-Roughly 11.3 percent of borrowers defaulted on their student loans in 2016, according to the Department of Education.2
+Roughly 7.3 percent of borrowers defaulted on their student loans in 2018, the most recent data available, according to the Department of Education.2

 By working closely with your lender, however, you may well be able to avoid a similar fate.